Anomaly Scan (20-Week Scan)

 The scan is painless.
 Ultrasound uses sound waves only, with no radiation, so it is safe for both you and your baby.
 You will lie on the examination couch, and a small amount of water-based gel is applied to your abdomen so the probe can move smoothly across the skin.

 You will see the live images on the screen as the scan progresses, and Dr Duncan talks through what he is looking at as he goes.
-You leave with a written report and images.

 What happens if something unexpected is found